-Preventing Cancer: Combating a Disease that Afflicts 1 in 3 Americans
+Preventing Cancer: Thwarting a Disease that Affects 1 in 3 Americans

 Chances are you or someone you love has been affected by cancer.
 In fact, more than one in three Americans will develop cancer in their lifetime.
 This is a disease that takes many different forms, has innumerous causes both known and unknown and affects people in a variety of ways.

 In this episode, we talk to four experts from the University of Michigan School of Public Health to learn about their research on cancer, and what they're doing to try and prevent it.

 Be sure to follow us at @umichsph on Twitter, Instagram, and Facebook, so you can share your perspectives on the issues we discussed, learn more from Michigan Public Health experts, and share episodes of the podcast with your friends on social media.

 00:02 Speaker 1: I'm a cancer molecular epidemiologist and I am very interested in tumors and what a tumor can tell us about why a person got the cancer, what led to the development of the cancer and what that tumor tells us about how we can treat the cancer and whether or not that person is going to survive.
 And it's interesting because tumors develop over decades.
 And for most people, it takes decades of exposures and decisions and lifestyle that is associated with how that tumor grows and develops.
 I like to think of this as like the pyramids of Giza in Egypt.
 So when I was a kid I loved reading about the pyramids.
 And what was most interesting to me were the stories where archeologists would go and they'd look at the pyramids.
 And, they would look at whether or not they were lines in the ground, and they could say, "They dragged the bricks across here," or where the lakes were that were leading up to the pyramids, and maybe they floated the bricks and how did they lift them?